top of page

 The ISO 9001 Quality Management System standard emphasizes a process approach.
 The intent of the standard is for organizations to establish, implement, maintain and continually improve the processes needed for the QMS.
 These should be focused on achieving your organization’s desired outcomes.
 Continual improvement is a main focus of Clause 4.4 as the organization is required to continually monitor and review its context to ensure that the QMS remains effective.

-In this blog posts we will be discussing the following:
+In this blog post we will be discussing the following:

 1. Establishing the Processes of QMS